A Time For Crows

-I caught the reference–Shakespeare’s The Tempest.
-I’m an English nerd; got my BA in writing, but what was there?
+I caught Eddy’s reference—Shakespeare’s The Tempest.
+I’m an English nerd; got my BA in writing.

 Yet there he sat in that SUV he probably stole, watching, waiting.

-“Said you were followed, son?” an officer in his mid-forties said.
+“Said you were followed?” a detective in his mid-forties said.
 He pushed up from leaning against the reception desk.
-He had a thin mustache, big gut, but kind eyes despite the fact they’d seen too much.
+He had a thin mustache, big gut that stretched out a cheap suit, but kind eyes despite the fact they’d seen too much.
 Two others came and stood with him, each younger and more intense.
 Two more guarded the door.

 “Yeah, dark SUV followed us,” I said.
 “Look, I’m probably just being paranoid, but that guy in the SUV out there—”

-The junior officer, Stetman, nodded and strode out just as the SUV began pulling out.
-The freak driving, his eyes, they didn’t leave mine; I swear.
+The junior officer nodded and strode out just as the SUV began pulling out.
+Could have sworn the driver’s eyes never left me.

-“You get cleaned up,” the officer continued, “and we’ll talk if that’s alright.”
+“I’m Detective McPherson,” the detective said.
+“You get yourself cleaned up, and we’ll talk if that’s alright.”

 “Yeah, sure.
 Thanks.”
-I breathed a bit harder than I should have been.
+I breathed a bit harder than I should have.